SverreWisloff/TackingAssist/README.md

 In the center circle, course over ground is displayed in yellow.
 The green number is speed.

-"-5" and "+5" buttons can be used for adjusting the wind direction with 5 degree increments.
+-5 and +5 buttons can be used for adjusting the wind direction with 5 degree increments.

-"CL-port" and "CL-port" buttens are used to set the wind direction on either port, or starboard close-hauled direction.

 The tack angle is defined to 90 degrees.